Missing You (John Waite song)

 "Missing You" is a song co-written and recorded by English musician John Waite.
 It was released in June 1984 as the lead single from his second album, No Brakes (1984).
-It reached number one on Billboard's Album Rock Tracks and on the Hot 100 as well as number 9 on the UK Singles Chart.
-"Missing You" was the only record from 1984 to spend a single week at the top of the Hot 100.
-The song was nominated for the 1985 Best Pop Vocal Performance Male Grammy Award.
+It reached number 1 on Billboard's Album Rock Tracks chart and on the Billboard Hot 100, as well as number 9 on the UK Singles Chart.
+The song was nominated for the 1985 Grammy Award for Best Pop Vocal Performance Male.

 Waite re-recorded the song with country/bluegrass artist Alison Krauss which appeared on her album A Hundred Miles or More: A Collection, and released it to country music radio in 2007.
 The re-recording peaked at number 34 on the Hot Country Songs chart.
-The original recording has been featured in the films, Selena (1997) and Warm Bodies (2013), the video game Grand Theft Auto: Vice City, and the TV series Miami Vice (from the episode, "Heart of Darkness", originally aired 28 September 1984), as well as in the comedy sitcom Rules of Engagement, in a scene at the diner where there is a flashback of Timmy and Russell's best moments together (season 7, episode "A Wee Problem", originally aired on 6 May 2013).
-It also appears in the film 22 Jump Street (2014) during the montage where main characters Schmidt and Jenko begin to miss each other after going their separate ways following a fight.

-The song is mentioned by Sheila Weller as describing O. J. Simpson's obsession with Nicole Brown Simpson and is the inspiration for the title of her book Raging Heart.
+Waite's original recording has been featured in the films Selena (1997) and Warm Bodies (2013).

-Composition
+Composition and lyrics

 The song is a soft rock track.
 It is performed in the key of G♭ major with a tempo of 104 beats per minute in common time.
 Waite's vocals span from G♭3 to C♭5 in the song.